 Parry, S., Baynes, F. J., Culshaw, M. G., Eggers, M., Keaton, J. F., Lentfer, K., Novotny J. & Paul, D. 2014.
 Engineering geological models: an introduction: IAEG Commission 25.
 Bulletin of Engineering Geology and the Environment, 73, 689-706.
 DOI: http:10.1007/s10064-014-0576-x

 A further paper was published in 2020 in the Quarterly Journal of Engineering Geology and Hydrogeology:

 Baynes, F.J., Parry, S., & Novotny, J., 2020.
 Engineering geological models, projects, and geotechnical risk.
 Quarterly Journal of Engineering Geology and Hydrogeology, online first: http://doi.org/10.1144/qjegh2020-080.

-Upon completion, it is intended that the Guidelines will be freely downloadable from the IAEG website.
-It is hoped that the Guidelines will be translated into a number of key international languages (see below).
+It is planned that the Guidelines will be translated into a number of key international languages (see below).

 Purpose of Guidelines

 The purpose of the Guidelines is to establish best practice based on the application of the technique on actual projects.
 It is intended that the document will provide succinct, practical, accessible and authoritative advice on the effective use of the engineering geological model (EGM).
 This will cover a wide range of fields, including civil engineering, mining, geohazard studies, land-use planning and environmental assessment.

 The central premise is that an EGM is not simply a 2D or 3D visualisation of a data set, it is a comprehensive knowledge framework for the logical evaluation and interpretation of all the geological conditions and their engineering characteristics that are of significance to a project.
 Thus, the purpose of the EGM is to support the engineering decisions that are made from project inception to decommissioning.